 Importantly, the GDPR has forced a paradigm shift in how privacy and security should be viewed; from being merely IT challenges, these are now considered to be company-wide challenges.
 With the GDPR in place, companies will need to rethink how they connect with their customers.
 Placing the customer at the center of the operations now covers not just providing them with personalized and contextualized services but additionally also ensuring the safety and privacy of their data.

-Marketers are constantly aiming towards achieving a competitive edge and unlocking new market segments by innovating with digital strategies and offering customers with highly personalized marketing offers.
-This presents marketers with a double-edged sword – on the one hand is the prospect of delivering better customer experiences but on the other hand it introduces concerns about customer data and its security.
+Marketers are constantly trying to achieve a competitive edge and unlock new market segments by innovating with digital strategies and offering customers highly personalized offers.
+This presents marketers with a double-edged sword: on the one hand is the prospect of delivering better customer experiences but on the other hand it introduces concerns about customer data and its security.

 Client challenges addressed